SERG-Delft/serg-delft.github.io/_events/2024-02-07-lorena-lunch-talk.md

 ---
 layout: event
-title: Is Your Anomaly Detector Ready for Change?
-Adapting AIOps Solutions to the Real World
+title: "Is Your Anomaly Detector Ready for Change?
+Adapting AIOps Solutions to the Real World"
-categories: [events,talks]
+categories: [events,lunch-talks]
 start: "11:00"
 end: "12:00"
 speaker: Lorena Poenaru-Olaru